What are the types of hearing aids?

 Behind-the-ear (BTE) hearing aids

-BTE hearing aids are suitable for all degrees of hearing loss.
-They can be worn comfortably and discreetly behind the ear and are available in different sizes.
-The amplified sounds are led directly into the ear canal via a thin, almost invisible tube, where it opens into a custom-made earpiece (earmold).
-Since BTE devices have more space for electronics than other designs, they are suitable for a wide range of technical options as well as for high amplification.
+BTE hearing aids work for all degrees of hearing loss.
+They fit comfortably, and their small size makes them hardly visible behind the ear.
+Amplified sounds are led directly into your ear canal via a thin, almost invisible tube.
+A custom-made earpiece (earmold) maximizes your comfort and fit.
+BTE devices have more space for electronics compared to other designs.
+This allows for a wide range of technical options including high amplification and wireless connectivity.

 Receiver-in-canal (RIC)/external receiver aids